solarwinds/solarwinds-apm-ruby/README.md

     end
 ```

-Make sure that the appoptics gem is loaded _after_ Grape either by listing `gem 'appoptics'` after Grape in your Gemfile or calling the `require 'appoptics'` directive after Grape is loaded.
+Make sure that the appoptics gem is loaded _after_ Grape either by listing `gem 'appoptics_apm'` after Grape in your Gemfile or calling the `require 'appoptics_apm'` directive after Grape is loaded.

 You must explicitly tell your Grape application to use AppOpticsAPM::Rack for tracing to occur.

 ## Custom Ruby Scripts & Applications

-The appoptics gem has the ability to instrument any arbitrary Ruby application or script.
+The appoptics_apm gem has the ability to instrument any arbitrary Ruby application or script.

 ```ruby
 require 'rubygems'